Cyber-Safe Business in 2025: 7 Tips to Protect Your Company from Attacks

 Tip 5: Make Regular Backups And Test The Recovery Process

 Establish a clear backup strategy.
 Automatically back up important company data and systems - ideally daily or weekly - and also store backups offline or in a secure remote location.
 Regularly test whether you can actually restore files.
-This will prevent you from discovering during a crisis that your backup is not working.

 Tip 6: Digitize Your Visitor Registration